+Class Lab Credit

-ENG 002 Transition English Class Lab Credit
+ENG 002 Transition English 0 6 3

+State Prerequisites:

+State Corequisites:

+Local Prerequisites:

-State Prerequisites: State Corequisites: Local Prerequisites: Local Corequisites:
+Local Corequisites:

+This course a novidos en concentrativa to quetomino foundational English acatent in angelfia anos and will in abada di arroloning a

 This course provides an opportunity to customize foundational English content in specific areas and will include developing a growth mindset.
 Topics include developing the academic habits, learning strategies, social skills, and growth mindset necessary to be successful in college-level English.
 Upon completion, students should be able to build a stronger foundation for success in their gateway level English courses by obtaining skills through a variety of instructional strategies with emphasis placed on the most essential prerequisite knowledge.
 FA, SP, SU